mighri-manar/mighri-manar/README.md

 # Hi there, I'm Manar! 🚀

 ## 👩‍💻 About Me
 Hey!
 I'm Manar, a passionate Telecommunications Engineering student at ENIT, with a deep love for embedded systems, IoT, and automotive technology.
 I thrive on low-level programming, cybersecurity, and problem-solving, and I'm always up for a challenge.
-Whether it's developing firmware, optimizing kernel modules, or pushing my limits in competitive programming, I'm all in!

 ### 🌱 What I'm Working On
    🔹 **Diagnostic Headphones Project @DB Sense Innovation Center**: Integrating ambient noise measurement into hearing test devices using nRF5340 & Zephyr OS.